zakkor/ricem/README.md

 Note that in some cases (for example `/etc/i3status.conf`) you need to provide root to be able to apply stuff.

 `sudo ricem apply my-theme`

-You can also upload your `~/.ricem/` directory (which contains the config files and metadata) to Github.

 Anytime you wish to get your configs (or someone elses configs) from Github: